RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>23</sup> Awake, why sleepest thou, O Lord? arise, cast [us] not off for ever.
 <sup>24</sup> Wherefore hidest thou thy face, [and] forgettest our affliction and our oppression?
 <sup>25</sup> For our soul is bowed down to the dust: our belly cleaveth unto the earth.
-<sup>26</sup> Arise for our help, and redeem us for thy mercies ’ sake.
+<sup>26</sup> Arise for our help, and redeem us for thy mercies’ sake.
 ## Chapter 45

 <sup>1</sup> «To the chief Musician upon Shoshannim, for the sons of Korah, Maschil, A Song of loves.» My heart is inditing a good matter: I speak of the things which I have made touching the king: my tongue [is] the pen of a ready writer.